Mike & Molly: Production

 In December 2009, CBS placed a pilot order for Mike & Molly.
 Mark Roberts wrote the pilot, which was directed by James Burrows, with both Roberts and Burrows serving as executive producers alongside Chuck Lorre, Don Foster and the production companies Chuck Lorre Productions and Warner Bros.
 Television.

 On May 13, 2010, CBS placed a series order on Mike and Molly.
-(The set from "Roseanne" was used as Molly's home.
-Doors and furnishings were changed.
-It was usually shot from different angles so the "Roseanne" audience wouldn't notice.)
 On May 15, 2011, Mike and Molly was renewed for a second season.
 On March 14, 2012, CBS renewed Mike & Molly for a third season, which premiered on September 24, 2012.
 CBS pulled the third season finale, titled "Windy City", from its show of May 20, 2013.
 The episode featured a tornado descending on Chicago, and would have been broadcast the same day as the 2013 Moore tornado.
 The episode was rescheduled for May 30, 2013.

 On March 27, 2013, CBS announced that Mike & Molly would return for a fourth season during the 2013–2014 television season.
 On May 17, 2013, Mark Roberts stepped down from showrunner duties to focus on other projects.
 Al Higgins replaced him for Season 4.
 The series received a 22-episode order from CBS for its 4th season.
 The show's fourth season premiere took place on November 4, 2013 at 9:00 pm ET/8:00 pm CT, in the time slot vacated by 2 Broke Girls when it moved to 8:30 pm ET/7:30 pm CT, replacing the canceled sitcom, We Are Men.
 Following the breakout feature film success of McCarthy (Identity Thief, The Heat), Lorre intended for the show to more prominently feature her in season 4.
 In promos leading up to the season 4 premiere, CBS billed the series as "the new Mike & Molly."
 Though the cast and setting remains essentially the same, the "new" refers to Molly quitting her teaching job and pursuing a career as a writer.

 On March 13, 2014, CBS announced the fifth season renewal of Mike & Molly.
 CBS did not place the show in a timeslot when it unveiled its initial 2014-15 schedule.
 The fifth season began airing December 8, 2014.

 On March 12, 2015, CBS announced the sixth season renewal of Mike & Molly.

 On January 12, 2016, it was announced that the series would end after six seasons.
-The final episode aired on May 16, 2016.
-CBS announced during its Upfront presentation that Mike & Molly would be replaced by Kevin Can Wait and Man with a Plan.
+The series finale aired on May 16, 2016.